SRCF/docs/source/learn/tutorials/deploy-node.rst

    ::

-      nvm install 6
+      nvm install 12
-      nvm alias default 6
+      nvm alias default 12

-4. Copy your code to ``~/myapp/src`` or similar, and install any dependencies using ``npm``.
+4. Done!
+The version of Node.js you specified is now installed and hooked into your shell.

-Create or add your web app
+Add or create your web app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have an existing app written in Node with Express, for example, you can simply copy your code to a directory of your choosing, ``src`` for example.

-If you're new to Node, follow the `getting started guide <https://nodejs.org/en/docs/guides/getting-started-guide/>`__ on the node website to deploy your first web app.
+If you have an existing Node.js app you can simply copy the code to a directory of your choosing, ``~/myapp/src`` for example.
+If you're new to Node, follow the `getting started guide <https://nodejs.org/en/docs/guides/getting-started-guide/>`__ on the their website to deploy your first web app.

-Below are some tips on Express, an HTTP server:
+Below are some tips on setting up Express, a popular HTTP server that's written for Node.js:

 `Express <https://sample.soc.srcf.net/nodejs/>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~